Working 9–5: what a way to make a living. Well, maybe not anymore…

 There’s a lot of talk about offices becoming meeting hubs — a place to come together — rather than traditional workspaces.
 But for staff members hoping to work exclusively from the office, this creates a problem.

 Privacy was often an issue in the workplace.
 Although open floorplans can offer an enhanced team experience, noise and lack of privacy can be detrimental to workplace productivity.
 And now that workers have become accustomed to greater privacy at home, they’ll want to maintain it in the office.

 People typically also prefer having their own allocated desk space, but this may no longer be practical for all workers if they’re only in the office 50% of the time.
-As such, organisations will need to utilise space effectively around employee and team schedules — striking the right balance between open/private and individual/group spaces.
+As such, organizations will need to utilize space effectively around employee and team schedules — striking the right balance between open/private and individual/group spaces.